 - Fraunhofer Brussels office

-- Fraunhofer project centres in Brazil, Greece, Poland, Hungary, Canada, Japan, Singapore and Australia
+- Fraunhofer project centres in Brazil, Canada, Greece, Hungary, Japan, Poland and Singapore

-- Representative offices in Brazil, Japan, China, Indonesia and Korea
+- Representative offices in Brazil, China, India, Indonesia, Japan and Korea

-- Fraunhofer senior advisors in India, Malaysia, United Arab Emirates, Egypt and South Africa
+- Fraunhofer senior advisors in Egypt, Malaysia, South Africa and United Arab Emirates

 In addition, Fraunhofer participates in international networks and organisations like the European Research Consortium for Informatics and Mathematics (ERCIM), the European Association of Research and Technology Organisations (EARTO), the Global Research Alliance (GRA) and the World Association of Industrial and Technological Research Organizations (WAITRO).

-The annual research budget amounts to 2 billion euros (2014).
-Of this sum, 1.7 billion euros is generated by contract research.
+The annual research budget amounts to nearly 2 billion euros (2015).
+Approx. 724 million euros of the research budget are contributed by the German Federal Government and the states (Länder) in the form of base funding, roughly 1.3 billion euros is generated by contract research.
 More than 70% of the Fraunhofer-Gesellschaft’s contract research revenue is derived from arrangements with industry and from publicly financed research projects.
-Almost 30% is contributed by the German Federal Government and the states (“Länder”) in the form of base funding.